mlaass/topfocus_landing/site/content/_index.md

   title: "More Client Success Stories"
   grid_cols: "grid-cols-1 md:grid-cols-2"
   items:
     - quote: "Great freelancer.
 Works autonomously towards the goal!
 Great communication!
-Great feedback!
-Will continue working with him."
+Great feedback!"
       name: "Pojan Dehnavi"
       title: "Owner @ Dehnavi Labs"
     - quote: "Had an excellent experience with Moritz.
 He took the time to understand the requirements and patiently made iterations as the project went along.
 Communication was prompt and the output as desired.
 Would recommend him highly."